Customer small business financing solutions delivered through a single, online application.

 See funding solutions from 75+ nationwide lenders with a single application.

-Apply for financing, use free bookkeeping tools, send invoices, and more with a single Lendio account.
+Apply for financing, track your business cashflow, and more with a single lendio account.

 For many businesses that get paid through invoices or bills, accounts receivable is critical for understanding the overall financial health of your company.

-Accounts receivable is money owed to your company, typically because you are sold a good or provided a service and are awaiting payment.
+Accounts receivable is money owed to your company, typically because you sold a good or provided a service and are awaiting payment.
 If you don’t receive cash for your good or service at the point of sale, the amount is added to your accounts receivable account.
 Most commonly, accounts receivable occurs in the form of outstanding invoices or bills.

 Most businesses have some form of accounts receivable, even if you operate as a sole proprietorship.
 You will become very familiar with accounts receivable, sometimes abbreviated as AR, if you are a freelancer who gets paid via invoices or if you sell goods on credit.

-In an accounts receivable situation, you don’t actually immediately possess the cash earned from goods sold or services performed.
+In an accounts receivable situation, you don’t immediately possess the cash earned from goods sold or services performed.
 In a simplistic sense, accounts receivable amounts to an IOU.

-Because of this, accounts receivable is actually an assets account, not revenue.
+Because of this, accounts receivable is actually an asset account, not revenue.
 It is considered a current asset because you expect that you will be paid within a year.
 As an asset, accounts receivable adds value to your company because it is money that will be inflowing to your business in the future.

 The opposite of accounts receivable is accounts payable, which is a liability.
 This is money your company owes others, such as if you have invoices that you need to pay.